-Students enrolling in the Hybrid Track who have only taken two semesters of college level French will enroll in Accelerated Intermediate French and French Culture and Society.
+Students enrolling in the dual language track who have only taken two semesters of college level French will enroll in Accelerated Intermediate French and French Culture and Society.
 These courses will be taught in French, but will be tailored to meet the students at their current level of French acquisition.
-Students in the Hybrid Track will then also take two courses at our partner institutions.
-Additionally, students at a much higher level of French language acquisition who are interested in the Hybrid Track solely for the possibility of taking additional outside courses towards their academic major may be able to take a more advanced level language and grammar course.
+Students in the dual language track will then also take two courses at our partner institutions.
+Additionally, students at a much higher level of French language acquisition who are interested in the dual language track solely for the possibility of taking additional outside courses towards their academic major may be able to take a more advanced level language and grammar course.
 Students should advise International Programs if this is the case.